caneuro/caneuro.github.io/blog1/_posts/2024-06-11-paper-deepfake-speaker-id.md

 ---
 title: Cortical-striatal brain network distinguishes deepfake from real speaker identity
 description: |
-  New paper out in Communications Pxychology.
+  New paper out in Communications Biology.
   Find a link to the [article](https://www.nature.com/articles/s42003-024-06372-6){:target="_blank"}
   inside this post.